groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/net/chart/pdf.en.md

     content: |
       [GroupDocs.Assembly](/assembly/net/) makes it simple to generate and embed charts into your PDF templates.
 Supports a variety of chart types, such as bar, pie, and line charts.

-      1. Design a PDF template with placeholders for the charts.
+      1. Design a template with designated spots for the chart (PDF templates are not supported).
       2. Retrieve your data from a compatible source.
       3. Define chart options like type, labels, and color scheme.
-      4. Save the updated file with the chart embedded.
+      4. Export the document with the chart as a PDF file.

     code:
       platform: "net"